zhutony25/sensible/README.md

 the patient's healthcare provider.
 In doing so we hope to enable early intervention and prevent diabetic amputations.

-Designed as part of the fall 2024 Texas Convergent build team competition.
+Designed as part of the fall 2024 Texas Convergent build team competition; named best product & pitch.